orangetrialtruck/orangetrialtruck.github.io/content/posts/42110-landrover-chassis-v01/index.md

 * No central differential
 * No fake engine
 * Working steering wheel
-* 3 PF receivers - 2 receivers operate on the same channel and each controls its own L motor used for propulsion, the third receiver controls the winch
+* 3 PF receivers - 2 receivers operate on the same channel and each controls its own L motor, the third receiver controls the winch and the gearbox.
 * Powered by a 2S LiPo battery

 ## Photos